Durable, Ultralight Dry Bags for Kayaking and Canoeing

 Although the Ultralight Dry Sacks are quite rugged, their fabric and waterproof coating can be punctured by sharp objects either inside or outside the bags; if packing sharp-cornered gear, consider OR’s heavier Durable Dry Sacks instead.

-OR also makes Compression Dry Sacks, similar to the Ultralight Dry Sacks but with the addition of four exterior compression straps for cinching down high-loft gear like sleeping bags and fleece clothing.
+You might also consider a couple of Compression Dry Sacks, similar to regular dry sacks but with the addition of four exterior compression straps for cinching down high-loft gear like sleeping bags and fleece clothing.

 In The Long Run